Vegans and vegetarians don’t need thiamine supplements if they follow a well-balanced, healthy diet. They can get high doses from vegan foods.

 According to studies, vegans and vegetarians can get adequate amounts of thiamine from food.
 A healthy, well-balanced diet can provide high doses of thiamine.
 Hence, healthy vegans and vegetarians don’t need to take any dietary supplement with vitamin B1.

 Vegan foods high in thiamine (vitamin B1)

-In the modern Western-type diet, people get most of the thiamine from meat, cereal, and fortified foods.
+In the modern Western-type diet, people get thiamine mainly from meat, cereal, and fortified foods.

-But, vegans, vegetarians and people who follow a plant-based diet can get high doses of thiamine from a wide variety of foods.
+But, vegans, vegetarians and people who follow a plant-based diet can get high doses of thiamine from vegan foods.

-First, whole grains are excellent dietary sources of vitamin B1.
-Corn flakes, whole-wheat bread, pasta, and brown rice are pretty high in vitamin B1.
+First, whole grains are excellent dietary sources of thiamine.
+Corn flakes, whole wheat bread, pasta, and brown rice are pretty high in thiamine.

 Additionally, consuming legumes is another great way to boost your daily intake of thiamine.
 Green peas, navy beans, pinto beans, black beans, and lentils are particularly high in thiamine.

 Moreover, vegans and vegetarians could easily boost the daily intake of thiamine, consuming 1–2 handfuls of seeds and nuts every day.
 Flax seeds, chia seeds, sunflower seeds, and hemp seeds are the richest common seeds in thiamine.

 Other easy ways to get high doses of thiamine is to regularly consume spirulina, tahini, asparagus, kale, spinach potatoes, sweet potatoes, and spices.
 They’re excellent natural sources of thiamine as well.

 Last, but not least, orange juice is the richest beverage in thiamine.